evillgenius75/k8s_appdev_adv/2_Advanced_K8S_API/2_1_Advanced_API_Pod.md

 ### ConfigMaps

 Many applications require configuration via some combination of config files, command line arguments, and environment variables.
 These configuration artifacts should be decoupled from image content in order to keep containerized applications portable.
 The ConfigMap API resource provides mechanisms to inject containers with configuration data while keeping containers agnostic of Kubernetes.
-ConfigMap can be used to store fine-grained information like individual properties or coarse-grained information like entire config files or JSON blobs.
+ConfigMaps can be used to store fine-grained information like individual properties or coarse-grained information like entire config files or JSON blobs.

 The ConfigMap API resource holds key-value pairs of configuration data that can be consumed in pods or used to store configuration data for system components such as controllers.
 ConfigMap is similar to Secrets, but designed to more conveniently support working with strings that do not contain sensitive information.